James Henry McKnight was born on March 19, 1884 at Brownsville, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 Kathryn survived him by three years.
 While at the 1998 McKnight Reunion in Canonsburg, Washington County, PA, she received a circle of prayer for her health.
 She died on July 13, 2000.
 She was survived by 26 grandchildren and six great-grandchildren.
 Her remains were interred in Beverly Hills Memorial Gardens Mausoleum.

-Daughter in law Debra Cyphert, married to Robert Cyphert, owns and operates Fair Play in Morgantown.
+Son Robert Cyphert ( ? -living) is married to Debra ( ? -living).
+She owns and operates Fair Play in Morgantown.
 They generously provided a corporate sponsorship for our 2008 reunion, celebrating "Pittsburgh 250."